readium/kotlin-toolkit/docs/guides/navigator-settings.md

 }
 ```

-This composable takes advantage of the helpers in `SwitchPreference` to set the preference in two different ways:
+This composable takes advantage of the helpers in `Preference<Boolean>` to set the preference in two different ways:

 * `toggle()` will invert the current preference when tapping on the whole list item.
 * `set(checked)` sets an explicit value provided by the `Switch`'s `onCheckedChange` callback.